-Unaudited Financial Statements And Dividend Announcement For The Second Quarter 30 June 2017
+Unaudited Financial Statements And Dividend Announcement For The Nine Month Financial Period Ended 30 September 2017

 Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

 9M2017 vs 9M2016 and 3Q2017 vs 3Q2016

 - Offshore & Engineering includes offshore structures, engineering, manufacturing, inspection and maintenance.
 This also includes rope access services.

 - Marine includes stearngear manufacturing and refurbishment works, ship inspection, repair & maintenance services and engineering & fabrication works.
 This also includes diving services.

 - Energy Services includes oil sludge and slop reclamation, hydro cleaning oil and gas tanks, encapsulation of wastes prior for landfill disposal and design and launch carbon footprint management initiatives and green initiatives.